Bamson-dev/youtube-clone/README.md

 ## Features

 - Dark mode by default
-- Available On Desktop alone
+- Available On Desktop alone (might fix the mobile if i am asked to .. lol)
 - Clean navigation with collapsible sidebar
 - Video cards with thumbnail, title, channel, views, and upload date
 - Filter tabs for content categories